tpwres/teczki-polskiego-wrestlingu/content/e/kpw/2024-09-07-kpw-godzina-zero-2024.md

 source = "M3n747"
 +++

-Godzina Zero (_Zero Hour_) 2024 is an upcoming seventh annual KPW supershow, held since 2016.
-Unlike most previous editions, GZ'24 is going to be held in September.
-It also marks the first time a main KPW event won't be held in the [Nowy Harem club](@/v/atlantic-nh-gdynia.md), since the promotion returned there with [Arena 18](@/e/kpw/2022-03-18-kpw-arena-18-powrot-do-przyszlosci.md).
+Godzina Zero (_Zero Hour_) 2024 was the seventh annual KPW supershow, held since 2016.
+Unlike most previous editions, GZ'24 was held in September.
+It also marked the first time a main KPW event was not held in the [Nowy Harem club](@/v/atlantic-nh-gdynia.md), since the promotion returned there with [Arena 18](@/e/kpw/2022-03-18-kpw-arena-18-powrot-do-przyszlosci.md).
 The change of venue to a larger gym hall of a school at Stefana Okrzei 6 street was dictated by the increased interest in recent events, with Arenas [21](@/e/kpw/2023-02-24-kpw-arena-21.md), [23](@/e/kpw/2023-11-24-kpw-arena-23.md), [24](@/e/kpw/2024-02-16-kpw-arena-24-zagrozenie-lawinowe.md), [25](@/e/kpw/2024-05-17-kpw-arena-25.md) and [GZ'23](@/e/kpw/2023-08-18-kpw-godzina-zero-2023.md) selling out and additional tickets being made available.
-The move, according to Chairman Malinowski, is a temporary one and the promotion still does business with Nowy Harem.
+The move, according to Chairman Malinowski, was temporary and the promotion still does business with Nowy Harem.

-According to KPW's event page, there will be a significant number of foreign talent at this event, including some new guests:
+There were a significant number of foreign talent at this event, including some new guests:

 * Hungarian wrestler and former [KPW champion](@/c/kpw-championship.md) [Ron Corvus](@/w/ron-corvus.md), last seen two years prior, at [Powrót do Przyszłości](@/e/kpw/2022-03-18-kpw-arena-18-powrot-do-przyszlosci.md).
 * From England, "Multiversal" Alexander Roth and "Big Wavy" Roy Johnson, competing as "The 87".